dowmechanicus/ReplayParser/src/actions/README.md

   - (28, 71) => Multiple targets and unit call-in (e.g. Autarch)
   - (32, 84) => Something to do with action type 48

+- Canceling a unit purchase functions like clearing an item from an array without removing the item itself ("nulling" instead of delete).
+There exists an internal counter that keeps track of each distinct purchase even if the same unit is purchases and immediately cancelled.
+That will still cause the counter to increment.

 # Global Abilities
 ## Space Marines (Techmarine, Apothecary, Force Commander)